alexherbo2/active-record.rb/chapters/solved/03-testing-with-rspec/README.md

       expect(pokemon).to be_a Pokemon
     end

-    it 'has an index' do
+    it 'has a Pokémon number' do
-      expect(pokemon).to have_attributes index: index
+      expect(pokemon).to have_attributes pokemon_number: pokemon_number
     end

     it 'has a name' do